Adobe Experience Manager (AEM) as a Cloud Service has resulted in changes to the architecture.

-Both the author tier and publish tier read and persist content from/to a Content Repository Service.
+Both the author tier, the preview tier, and the publish tier read and persist content from/to a Content Repository Service.

-The publish tier only reads content from the persistence layer.
+The publish tier and the preview tier only read content from the persistence layer.

 The author tier reads and writes content from and to the persistence layer.

-The blobs storage is shared across the publish and the author tier; files are not moved.
+The blobs storage is shared across the publish, the preview, and the author tiers; files are not moved.

-When content is approved from the author tier, this is an indication that it can be activated, therefore pushed to the publish tier persistence layer.
+When content is approved from the author tier, this is an indication that it can be activated, therefore pushed to the publish tier persistence layer; or optionally to the preview tier.
 This happens via the Replication Service, a middleware pipeline.
-This pipeline receives the new content, with the individual publish service nodes subscribing to the content pushed to the pipeline.
+This pipeline receives the new content, with the individual publish service (or preview service) nodes subscribing to the content pushed to the pipeline.